torproject/tor/doc/HACKING/design/00-overview.md

 connection types.

-A 'Node' is a view of a Tor instance's current knowledge and opinions about a Tor relay orbridge.
+A 'Node' is a view of a Tor instance's current knowledge and opinions about a Tor relay or bridge.

 ### The rest of this document. ###

 > **Note**: This section describes the eventual organization of this
 > document, which is not yet complete.

-We'll begin with an overview of the various utility functions available in Tor's 'common' directory.
+We'll begin with an overview of the facilities provided by the modules in src/lib.
 Knowing about these is key to writing portable, simple code in Tor.

+Then we'll move on to a discussion of how parts of the Tor codebase are initialized, finalized, configured, and managed.

 Then we'll go on and talk about the main data-flow of the Tor network: how Tor generates and responds to network traffic.
 This will occupy a chapter for the main overview, with other chapters for special topics.

-After that, we'll mention the main modules in Tor, and describe the function of each.
+After that, we'll mention the main modules in src/features and describe the functions of each.

-We'll cover the directory subsystem next: how Tor learns about other relays, and how relays advertise themselves.

-Then we'll cover a few specialized modules, such as hidden services, sandboxing, hibernation, accounting, statistics, guards, path generation, pluggable transports, and how they integrate with the rest of Tor.

 We'll close with a meandering overview of important pending issues in the Tor codebase, and how they affect the future of the Tor software.